pokeritney/Safe-Street-Cyclist/team64final/readme.txt

    In the command shell, run the following command:
    $ python -m http.server

    B. This will set up a local host in your computer.
 A local server address will appear in the shell, copy that address and paste it into your browser address.
+(Note: Please use Firefox to view this website).
 In case no address is displayed, enter http://0.0.0.0:8000/index.html.
 Hit enter, you are then in Safe Street for Cyclist's interface.

 3. EXECUTION - How to run a demo on your code